 Superficial abdominal reflex is an important part of the neurologic assessment, and it may be absent in various pathological conditions.
 The presence of an abdominal incision creates a dilemma in the mind of the clinician for it effect on this reflex.
 We studied the effect of abdominal incisions on superficial abdominal reflex and showed that subcostal transverse abdominal incisions were not found to affect this reflex.

 We have measured and shown the importance of ‘Quality of life’ after emergency and oncological Gastro-intestinal Surgery.

 Our desire to learn from every one led us to explore ideas generated from various disciplines.
 Laparoscopic surgery demands mastering technically demanding intra-corporeal suturing or use of expansive commercially available pre-knotted loops.
 We successfully borrowed the idea from the art of ‘tatting’ (lace-making) for a simple, inexpensive, easy to use and safe technique of extracorporeal knotting.

 Abdominal wall closure is one of the most important parts of abdominal operation.
-Professor Sharma’s insight generated from the art of knitting led him to use an idea for secure closure of abdominal wall.
+Our insight generated from the art of knitting led us to use an idea for secure closure of abdominal wall.
 This contributed to a better technique of abdominal wall closure after abdominal operations.
 This simple technique has the advantage of stronger repair (proved by principles of physics) and decreases the incidence of post-operative incisional hernia.